aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/cloudstack.md

 ### template (optional)
 The VM template to use for your EKS Anywhere cluster.
 Currently, a VM based on RHEL 8.4 is required.

+### diskOffering (optional)
+Name representing a disk you want to mount into nodes for this CloudStackMachineConfig

+### mountPath (optional)
+Mount point on which to mount the disk.

+### device (optional)
+Device name of the disk partition to mount.

+### filesystem (optional)
+File system type used to format the filesystem on the disk.

+### label (optional)
+Label to apply to the disk partition.

+### symlinks (optional)
+Symbolic link of a directory or file you want to mount from the host filesystem to the mounted filesystem.

+### affinityGroupIDs (optional)
+Group ID to attach to the set of host systems to indicate how affinity is done for services on those systems.